vandi37/vanerrors/README.md

 ```
 Now you can do more operations with the error

-Now, how to get a value from error if you don't know is it a van error and don't wan't to yse Get
+Now, how to get a value from error if you don't know is it a van error and don't want to use Get

 ### Getters
 ```go